The Moonshine Jungle Tour: Critical response

 John Serba of Booth Newspapers said that Mars lacks "the commanding presence of a superstar;" in contrast, he gives nothing but consistency.
 Serba highlighted the production, which he found outstanding and diverse.
 Robert Copsey from Digital Spy thought the concert had avoidably "long breakdowns and interludes."
 Fortunately, Mars's band added energy to those.
 Copsey considered it a small imperfection "in an otherwise stunning performance" from a singer who was just commencing his tours and shows.
 The New Zealand Herald's Bridget Jones dubbed the singer a "showman," as he was not only able to write a "catchy pop song and sing it impressively," but he also gave a pageant.
 Nevertheless, and considering his showmanship and prestige in the industry at this point, Jones disapproved of the "comedic set pieces" that were brought from the previous tour.
 Every critic noticed and praised Mars's drumming and guitar solos, but also the special effects.

 Accolades

 The Moonshine Jungle Tour was nominated for three Pollstar Awards, Most Creative Stage Production and Major Tour of the Year in 2013, and "Major Tour of the Year" again in 2014.
-In 2013, the tour led Mars to be nominated for Breakthrough and Eventful Fans' Choice categories at the Billboard Touring Conference and Awards, the Moonshine Jungle Tour was also nominated for Choice Summer Tour at the 2013 Teen Choice Awards.
+In 2013, the tour led Mars to be nominated for Breakthrough and Eventful Fans' Choice categories at the Billboard Touring Conference and Awards.
+It was also nominated for Choice Summer Tour at the 2013 Teen Choice Awards.